Alteka/Kards/README.md

 ---

-For mor information please see our website: [Alteka Solutions](https://alteka.solutions/kards)
+For more information please see our website: [Alteka Solutions](https://alteka.solutions/kards)